1.A QUERY ONLY between 7pm and 8pm Eastern Standard Daylight Time

-And I mean it when I say it's ok to reply here.
-I've learned some valuable things and one of them led to yesterday's blog post about how to query memoir.
+And I mean it when I say it's ok to reply.
+I've learned some valuable things from queriers writing back and one of them led to yesterday's blog post about how to query memoir.

 After almost two years, I think this is not an experiment!

 I should also say I love doing this.
 LOVE doing it.
 It's honest to god fun to talk to you, and some of the things you write back are words I will treasure forever.
 It's amazing to be able to help people.
 It's amazing to break down some of the barriers that we've put up.
 It's amazing just to TALK to you when you aren't petrified and I'm not tired/annoyed/

 Questions?
 Comments?
 Bar suggestions?
 Feel free to let fly in the comments section here.
 I'll add to the FAQ as needed.